comaps/website/content/about-us/index.md

                 text: Maps.me opened the source code under Apache 2.0 license.
             -
                 year: 2021
-                text: Organic Maps was founded based on open-source Maps.me code.
+                text: CoMaps was founded based on open-source Maps.me code.
 A public release was available in the app stores in August.
                 highlight: true
             -
                 year: 2022